-Application period for the Fulbright Specialist Program is open!
+Application period for the Fulbright Specialist Program in Finland is closed!

 Interested in Serving as a Fulbright Specialist